cjerdonek/open-rcv/README.md

 OpenRCV is an open source software project for tallying ranked-choice voting elections like [instant runoff voting][IRV] and the [single transferable vote][STV].

-OpenRCV also supports auditing, reporting, and converting files.
-It can be used as either a command-line tool or as a Python library.
+It also supports auditing, reporting, and ballot file conversion.
+It can be used both as a command-line tool or as a Python library.

 OpenRCV is distributed for free on [PyPI][openrcv_pypi].
 The project page and source code are on [GitHub][openrcv_github].
 Project documentation is hosted on [Read the Docs][openrcv_docs].

 It is licensed under a permissive open source license.
-See the [License](#License) section for license details.
+See the [License](#license) section for license details.

 To report a bug or request a feature, visit the [issue tracker][openrcv_issues].
-You can also contact the author listed [below](#Author).
+You can also contact the author listed [below](#author).

 **Note (as of December 2014): This project is not yet usable, but we are actively working on it.**